cpr016/cpr016/README.md

 ### This Github is a WIP.
-Many projects do not have comprehensive READMEs explaining how to run them nor many of the finer details.
+Many projects do not have comprehensive READMEs explaining how to run them nor many of the finer details on the project.